 Long-Winded, Clunky Checkout

+There are plenty of reasons people shopping on e-commerce sites abandon their carts.
 Some do it because shipping costs are too high, while others are turned off by slower than usual delivery times.
+Then there are people frustrated by a long and complicated checkout process.
+According to statistics from the

+Baymard Institute, long-winded and clunky checkouts force 18% of online shoppers in the United States to abandon their carts.
+Every e-commerce site would do well to simplify and streamline its checkout process.
 If you’re running one, have your web designer create a one-page popup checkout page instead of multi-step checkouts.
 That way, customers will find checking and editing their orders easier and quicker.
+With a streamlined checkout process, your business stands a better chance of reducing cart abandonment, which will lead to improved sales.

 Mobile-Unfriendliness